(Part Four of Five)

 “I threw them in the trash.
 They are not even worth cashing.”

 “Are you being serious?
 I have to tell that lady at Allsup’s that you are throwing your checks in the trash?
 Mike, they are not going to believe me!
 I have a bank account.
 I will cash them for you and give you the money.
 I can’t handle calls like that.
-Additionally, throwing your paychecks in the trash just makes any sense.”
+Throwing your paychecks in the trash just does not make any sense.”

 Only a few weeks later and, following the April episodes, Mike agreed to split the rent with me and we leased a nice trailer house.
 It did have two bedrooms, one on either end, and that trailer became the place for all future developments.
 And trust me when I say “There were plenty of those developments to still be presented.”
 I was working hard and playing hard and Mike did the same.
 Some trips to Amarillo to purchase albums with Mike and some trips to Amarillo because we were both awake after some things happened.
 At 2:45am we decide the trip would be great.
 Away we go to Amarillo.
 It was now already July 4th, 1980.
 We got back to Borger just in time for him to go on the air at 11am.
 Again, I went to my little office and just sat there.
 The world was flying past us both and we just kept working and playing and always playing music.